crossterm-rs/crossterm/README.md

     - Poll/read API

 <!--
-WARNING: Do not change following heading title as it's used in the URL by other crates!
+WARNING: Do not change the following heading title as it's used in the URL by other crates!
 -->

 ### Tested Terminals